asawegelius/OnlineLearningPlatform/Documentation/SolutionDocument.md

 ##4.
 Recommendation and next steps
 The idea with internet is that the more we share the smarter we get.
 This platform shares the same idea.
 All hardware is in place since we can share the setup SpeedVoter uses in the start-up phase.
-The only thing needed is the man-hour our team is prepared to deliver to make this dream come through.
+The only thing needed is the man-hour our team is prepared to deliver to make this idea come through.

 ##5.
 Detailed solution description
-_[Detailed description of the in the following sub sections]_

 ###5.2	Technical dictionary